egenomics/scQCEA/index.md

 ### Input Data
 As input, the scQCEA package expects raw count data from 10X CellRanger or other single-cell experiments and optional arguments such as appropriate organism.
 The gene-cell count data has the gene as a row (the gene name should be the human or mouse Ensembl gene ID) and the cell as a column.
 You can convert an HDF5 Feature-Barcode Matrix to a gene-cell count matrix using the cellranger mat2csv command provided by 10Xgenomics.
 The tSNE and UMAP projections are the outputs of dimensionality reduction analysis in CSV format.
+The content of "Data processing Workflow" autimitically is adjusted based on the type of appilication(s) and "Library Type" column in samples.metadata file.

 ### Cell Type Enrichment Analysis
 Cell type annotation on scRNA-Seq data is a pre-step for generating an interactive QC report with scQCEA.
 This step requires some bioinformatics efforts, but there are a few good existing software to use.